-‘Nobody Wants This’ is a fresh and witty romantic comedy series from Erin Foster, starring Kristen Bell and Adam Brody.
+Erin Foster brings a sharp and humorous touch to ‘Nobody Wants This,’ a romantic comedy series led by the duo of Kristen Bell and Adam Brody.
 The plot centers on Joanne, a fiercely independent and agnostic woman who unexpectedly crosses paths with Noah, an unpredictable rabbi, at a dinner party.
 Despite their clashing beliefs, there’s undeniable chemistry between them.
 As their relationship develops, they must face the inevitable challenges that come with love — including differing worldviews, the chaos of modern romance, and their meddling families.
 Joanne’s sharp-tongued sister Morgan and Noah’s quirky brother Sasha add to the fun, creating moments of humor and chaos.
 The series balances heart and humor, offering a fresh take on love and the challenges it brings, and if you want more of the same, we believe these shows similar to ‘Nobody Wants This’ will satiate your appetite.

 10. Love Is (2018)